 Activity 1: Descend into Skocjan Cave

-Your first awareness of the river comes as a distant rumble about a third of the way through your guided tour of the cave.
+Your first awareness of the river comes as a distant rumble, about a third of the way through your tour.
 The roar then builds as you continue along the trail until you can barely hear your guide as she points out the crumbling trails left by early explorers.
 The river rushes through the cave with such fierceness that the air surrounds you with the heavy mist it creates crashing over rocks as it makes its way deep into the darkness.
-As step carefully across a bridge suspended high above the rushing water you can only imagine what those first explorers must have experienced.
+Step carefully across the bridge suspended high above the rushing water.
+And as you do, just imagine what those first explorers must have experienced.

 Activity 2: Prance Through Lipica Horse Park